Fabrifio/graph-gcc-net/README.md

 2. For each dataset in `\dataset`, run the `graph_to_tensor.ipynb` notebook to compute the tensors containing the edge indices of the graphs in the datasets.
 The output is saved inside the relative dataset folder.
 3. For each dataset in `\dataset`, run the `node_features.ipynb` notebook to compute the tensors containing the node feature vectors of the graphs in the datasets.
 The output is saved inside the relative dataset folder.
 4. Run the `training_gnn.ipynb` notebook to train, validate, test and save the GNN model.

+NOTE: for the the first three Jupyter notebooks in the enumerated list, it is needed to change the variable `dataset_name` with the name of the dataset to process.

 # Datasets
 The considered datasets are `ENZYMES`, `DD` and `COLLAB`, which are composed by graphs coming from different domains.